tianwenlong001/tianwenlong001.github.io/_posts/2022-08-28-pilot-episode-recording.md

 Leonard: What, are you kidding?
 You’re a semi-pro.

 Sheldon: No. We are committing genetic fraud.
 There’s no guarantee that our sperm is going to generate high IQ offspring, think about that.
-I have a sister with the same basic DNA mix who hostesses at Fuddruckers.
+I have a sister with the same basic DNA mix who hostesses at food trucks.

 Leonard: Sheldon, this was your idea.
 A little extra money to get fractional T1 bandwidth in the apartment.